siddhantsingh-1/siddhantsingh-1/README.md

 **Some trivia about me:**

-- 👨‍💻 A 2nd year Engineering student in Mathematics and Computing
+- 👨‍💻 A 2nd year CSE student at Netaji Subhas University of Technology
 - 🌱 I’m currently learning React Framework and Machine Learning (Python)
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun facts: I love listening to insightful podcasts 🗣 and rock music 🎸